Fractures and Traumatic Dislocations of the Hip in Children

 FIGURE 21-7 Watson-Jones lateral approach to the hip joint for open reduction of femoral neck fractures in children.
 A. Skin incision.
 B. Incision of the fascia lata between the tensor muscle (anterior) and gluteus maximus (posterior).
 C.

-the underlying hip capsule.
+Exposure of the interval between the gluteus medius and tensor fascia lata (retracted anteriorly).
+Development of the interval will reveal the underlying hip capsule.
 D. Exposure of the hip capsule.
-E. Exposure of the femoral Mac after T incision of the capsule.
+E. Exposure of the femoral Mac after T incision of the capsule. |

 smalldiameter (2-mm) smooth pins that cross the femoral neck and into